simongarton/AdventOfCode/readme_2025.md

 What's the minimum number of button presses to get each machine into a particular state ?

 Solved part 1 with a breadth-first search.
 Part 2 similar algorithm is working but is far too slow.

-Lots of talk on Reddit about Z3 and linear programming, and my maths doesn't go there.
+Reddit talked about a package called Z3 which _everyone_ seemed to be using.
+I went off and had a look at it seemed a little baffling, but I could get a simple example to work.
+Converting this problem into the right code ... was actually pretty simple, Microsoft (and others) have done it very nicely.

+The problem was that at this point I had a single file that had hardcoded values for the first line of the sample, and there are 177 complicated lines to process.
+But the Z3 file - and the way I had coded it - followed a very simple pattern ... so I wrote _another_ file that read the data line and then dynamically created - and executed a script for each line of data.

+Which worked first time, in seconds.

 ### Day 9 : Movie Theater